alexshnup/autogitlab-bash-script/README.md

 - Run a Docker container with Gitlab-Runner
 - creates a user (using Ruby script)
 - gets a token for the API
-- receives a token for the runner
+- receives a token for the runner (using Ruby script)
-- registers the runner (docker)
+- registers the runner (using docker exec)
 - pushes two repositories located in the frontend and frontend_build directories, which should be one level higher
+- adds several CI/CD variables to build the project's frontend. (using Gitlab API)
-- adds a tag for launching CI/CD
+- adds a tag for launching CI/CD (using Gitlab API)

 # Dependencies
 - docker